bebound/hugo_blog/content/posts/using-ddqn-to-play-flappy-bird.md

 Second, small replay memory.
 If the memory is too small, the agent will forget the strategy it has token in some state.
 I'm not sure whether `10000` memory is big enough, but I suggest using a higher value.

 Third, the parameters. `learning_rate`, `target_update_interval` may cause fluctuation.
-Here is a example on [stackoverflow](https://stackoverflow.com/questions/49837204/performance-fluctuates-as-it-is-trained-with-dqn).
+Here is a example on [Stack Overflow](https://stackoverflow.com/questions/49837204/performance-fluctuates-as-it-is-trained-with-dqn).
 I also met this problem when training cartpole agent.
 The reward stops growing after 1000 episode.

 {{< figure src="/images/ddqn_cartpole_fluctuate.png" width="400" >}}